plausible/website/_articles/plausible-self-hosted-google-analytics-alternative.md

 ## Transparency as a key value of privacy focused software

-One aspect that makes Plausible Analytics different from many of the other web analytics providers such as Google Analytics is the fact that Plausible is [a fully open source web analytics software](https://plausible.io/open-source-website-analytics).
+One aspect that makes Plausible Analytics different from many of the other web analytics providers such as Google Analytics is the fact that Plausible is [an open source web analytics software](https://plausible.io/open-source-website-analytics).

 We are not a black box.
-There’s nothing proprietary or closed source about Plausible Analytics.
 Everything is in the open.
 Our source code is available and accessible [on GitHub](https://github.com/plausible/analytics).

 Anyone can view, review and inspect the code we’re running to understand how it works and to verify whether our actions match with our words.
 This gives you and everyone else full transparency on how we handle website traffic data.